collimator-ai/examples/inverted-pendulum/readme.md

 </table>

 ## Objective
-design a full-state feedback controller for an inverted pendulum system.
+Design a full-state feedback controller for an inverted pendulum system.

 ## Project Description